 The launch date for your redesigned website is getting close.
 Your visual design is perfect and your content management system is ready to rock.
 You’ve conducted a content inventory, created new content, and outlined a governance plan.
 There’s just one thing left to do – optimize your content for search engines.

 Search Engine Optimization is an important tool for elevating your content in organic search rankings, which ultimately helps drive visitors to your site.
 While the rules around SEO are constantly evolving due to updates made to the algorithms and processes used by search engines, there are still plenty of ways you can ensure your content is optimized.
 This four-step checklist will get you started.

+Write your content with marketing in mind.
 Use powerful verbs, write to inspire, engage, and sell.
-Get a draft done that you are happy with what and how you are communicating.
+Create a draft that you are satisfied with.

 Determine your keywords.
 Review what you have written and select the keywords on which you would like to focus for SEO.
 You can also use Google’s related search to help you define key search terms and phrases that people have searched for already and to discover new ideas.

 Revise content with keywords in mind.
 Revisit your draft and rethink pieces of it based on your selected keywords and phrases.
 Find ways to naturally weave these into your content.
 Make sure you are using Article Titles, Page Titles, and Meta Descriptions.

 Make sure your content is still excellent.
 After adding your keywords, review your content to ensure that it is still engaging and clearly communicating your message.
 It should be a healthy balance of compelling information and SEO rich content.